-The Global Core requirement asks students to engage directly with the variety of civilizations and the diversity of traditions that, along with the West, have formed the world and continue to interact in it today.
-Courses in the Global Core typically explore the cultures of Africa, Asia, the Americas, and the Middle East in an historical context.
-These courses are organized around a set of primary materials produced in these traditions and may draw from texts or other forms of media, as well as from oral sources or performance, broadly defined.
+The two-semester Global Core requirement asks students to build on their engagement with western civilization through the study of primary texts by pursuing similar study of non-western civilizations.
+Courses in the Global Core explore the cultures of Africa, Asia, the Americas and the Middle East in an historical context through the study of primary materials produced in these traditions, such as texts and other forms of media, as well as from oral sources or performance, broadly defined.

-- The teaching of Literature Humanities, Contemporary Civilization, Art Humanities, and Music Humanities, requires faculty to stretch intellectually beyond their specific areas of research and teaching expertise.
-We encourage faculty to address this aspect of Core teaching in a variety of ways, such as re-imagining existing courses to include primary materials, re-imagining or creating courses that open up new areas of study for the faculty member, or by team-teaching.
+Just as the interdisciplinary nature of Literature Humanities, Contemporary Civilization, Art Humanities and Music Humanities inspires instructors to stretch beyond their specific areas of expertise, instructors of Global Core courses are encouraged approach their classes in creative ways — perhaps by re-imagining their existing courses to include primary materials, re-imagining or creating courses that open up new areas of study for the faculty member, or by team-teaching.

 Global Core Course Offerings

-A comprehensive list of all currently approved Global Core courses may be found on the Undergraduate Bulletin.
+A comprehensive list of all currently approved Global Core courses may be found in the Columbia College Bulletin.

-- Courses that have not been taught in five years will be removed from the Global Core list.
-If the instructor would like to restore the course to the Global Core, a new course proposal should be submitted to the CC-GS Committee on Instruction with a request to forward the course to the Committee on Global Core.
+Courses that have not been taught in five years or more will be removed from the list of approved Global Core courses.
+If the instructor would like to teach the course again and have it listed among courses approved for the Global Core requirement, a new course proposal should be submitted to the CC-GS Committee on Instruction with a request to forward the course to the Committee on the Global Core.

-- Courses that are offered explicitly on a one-time basis will be removed from the list of approved Global Core courses once the term of instruction concludes.
+Courses that are offered explicitly on a one-time basis (e.g., a course taught by a visiting professor) will be removed from the list of approved Global Core courses once the term of instruction concludes.

 The Science Requirement